Why do we need yet another PostScript Interpreter?

 SO... what if the driver didn't throw away the '.ps file ?

 Consider for a moment that you could have one and only one file format available to you, from every single file on your system or network converted TO that format automatically ??
-No "File - Save As", no special software, of a different flavor, you would have to launch against each different file type, just a simple print, and voila, you've got a representation of anything whatsoever, into a file format that is consistent across every type of file.
+No "File - Save As", no special software, of differing flavors, you would have to launch against each unique file type.
+Just a simple print, and voila, you've got a representation of anything whatsoever, into a file format that is consistent across every type of file.

 Maybe that format (*.ps) isn't important to you yet, more on that later, but for now, think about what you could do if you had some need to analyze any type of file, and you could front-end that analysis by simply printing the file, i.e., not having to manually convert to some common format.

-A configurable PostScript print driver free for the asking.
+A configurable PostScript print driver - download it here.

 This driver does not throw away the intermediate PostScript file.
-In addition, the driver has a registry setting that you can use to specify what to "launch" against this retained PostScript file.
+In addition, the driver has registry settings that you can use to specify what to "launch" against these retained PostScript files.

-Couple these two together, and you can build a pretty significant software or document process with them.
+Combine these two things, and you can build a pretty significant software or document process with them in no time at all.

 The EnVisioNateSW PostScript interpreter